alvarofrancomartins/alvarofrancomartins.github.io/content/post/political_corruption_networks/index.md

 Last but not least, we have proposed a model to grow networks that model corruption networks taking into account two simple elements presented above: the linear recidivism pattern and the distribution of people per scandal.

-Our model have not only produced visually strikingly similar networks to the empirical ones, but were capable of describing all the evolving patterns (3, 4 and 5) discussed above.
+Our model have not only produced visually strikingly similar networks to the empirical ones, but it was capable of describing all the evolving patterns (3, 4 and 5) discussed above.